tty0404/Access-and-edit-student-grade/README.md

-hit Load, the app will catch the record and show it in the dataGridView Double click the cell and change the data, click Update button for saving the change, load again for showing the result Delete file button: delete the record and start over, click OK to proceed
+hit Load, the app will catch the record and show it in the dataGridView Double click the cell and change the data, click Update button for saving the change, load again for showing the result Delete file button: delete the record and start over, click OK to proceed For Full fuction please download zip file to run